 Historical Bus Routes to the Muny in 1943

-This entry is part 13 of 13 in the series St. Louis Municipal Opera 1943
+- Silver Anniversary of the St. Louis Municipal Opera – 1943 Season Program

 It appears as if bus service to the Muny at Forest Park during World War II was very comprehensive!
 Bus service extended as far as Gravois and Hampton, Grand and Holly Hills, 3rd and Washington (downtown), Florissant and Kingshighway, and Delmar and DeBalviere… a pretty wide radius!